Kyle-Xu001/kyle-xu001.github.io/_pages/about.md

 projects_horizontal: true
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+# Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---
 <blockquote>
 "Anything one man can imagine, other men can make real.”